SAFEHR-data/PIXL/.github/pull_request_template.md

 <!-- Replace {issue_number} with the issue that will be closed after merging this PR -->
 ## Description
-Fixes #{issue_number}: A few sentences describing the changes proposed in this pull request.
+Fixes #{issue_number}: A few words or sentences describing the changes proposed in this pull request (PR).

 ## Type of change
 Please delete options accordingly to the description.